bandzoogle/zooglerails-dev-box/README.md

         foreman start

-7. The app needs to be serverd from bandzoogle.dev (no localhost or 0.0.0.0):
+7. The app needs to be served from bandzoogle.dev (no localhost or 0.0.0.0):

 If you are on Mac, using Pow is recommended: